mmattel/EET-Solmate/docs/prep-standard.md

     git fetch --all --tags
     ```
   * Use the following commands **for updates**:
+    Note that this will drop any changes made except configuration.
     ```
     cd solmate
     git checkout main
-    git pull --rebase origin main
+    git stash -u && git stash drop git pull --rebase origin main
     git fetch --all --tags
     ```